 Please purchase hand sanitizer in advance for use after surgery to reduce bacteria and the risk of infection.
-You will also need ice, up to 40 lbs., for the Breg polar cube (page 30).
+You will also need to purchase gel ice packs.
 This will allow you to have it readily available during your recovery.

-Notify surgeon of any pre-surgery illness or infection

-If you develop a minor illness such as a cold, flu, sore throat, fever, etc., please contact the surgery coordinator at your surgeon's office.
+Notify surgeon of any pre-surgery illness or infection If you develop a minor illness such as a cold, flu, sore throat, fever, etc., please contact the surgery coordinator at your surgeon's office.